 //nikki //end nikki

-Tooth decay, also known as a cavity, is the second most common disease shared throughout the world, after the common cold.
-It can ruin a smile by decimating teeth, causing pain and sensitivity and, to a more serious degree, cause tooth loss.
-Catching the effects of tooth decay before they cause irreparable damage is key, and can be fixed with a tooth-colored filling or root canal to keep the decay at bay.
+Tooth decay, also known as a cavity, is the second most common disease in the world, after the common cold.
+It can ruin a smile by decimating teeth, causing pain and sensitivity and even result in tooth loss.
+Catching the effects of tooth decay before they cause irreparable damage is key.
+Fortunately, it can be fixed with a tooth-colored filling or root canal to keep the decay at bay.

 Tooth-colored composite fillings can be performed in one appointment, so there’s no need to leave and return for multiple appointments.
 The space where your decay is present is cleaned and prepared, and then the composite material is put in place.
 Dr. Tharp and Dr. Klaus can even shape this new filling so that it looks and feels natural.